Infrastructure

 Bechtel declined the offer saying the Public Private Partnership (PPP) model would inflate the cost of the project to Sh1.5 trillion – which is five times the budget – as it would involve expensive borrowing and interest payments.

-The company insisted on a contract model where Kenya pays for construction of the highway that was initially expected to cost $2.7 billion (Sh320 billion).
+The company insisted on a contract model where Kenya pays for the construction of the highway which was initially expected to cost $2.7 billion (Sh320 billion).

 “Our approach will always set out to minimise building costs and pursue the financially responsible option,” Eston said.